ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 :::{important} Access privileges for the `.ssh` directory
-+ The `.ssh` directory **must** be readable, writable, and executable by the user
++ The `.ssh` directory **must** be readable, writable, and executable by the user.
-+ The `.ssh` directory **should not** be readable, writable, or executable by the user's group and by other users
++ The `.ssh` directory **should not** be readable, writable, or executable by the user's group and by other users.
-+ The `.ssh` directory's permissions, as printed by `ls -l`, **should** be `drwx------.`
++ The `.ssh` directory's permissions, as printed by `ls -l ~/.ssh`, **should** be `drwx------.`
 + In case of doubt, one should set the `.ssh` directory's permissions via `chmod u+rwx,go-rwx ~/.ssh`, or, equivalently, `chmod 0700 ~/.ssh`.
 + **Public** key files (`id_rsa.pub` etc.) **must** be readable and writable by the user, and **may** be readable, but **must not** be writable, by the user's group and by other users.
 In short, their permissions **should** be `-rw-r--r--.`.
-To set, `chmod u+rw,go+r,go-w ~/.ssh/<key file>.pub`
+To set the recommended permissions, one runs `chmod u+rw,go+r,go-w ~/.ssh/<key file>.pub`
 + **Private** key files (`id_rsa` etc.) **must** be readable and writable by the user, and **must not** be readable or writable by the user's group or other users.
 In short, their permissions **must** be `-rw-------.`.
-To set, `chmod u+rw,go-rw ~/.ssh/<key file>.pub`
+To set the required permissions, one runs `chmod u+rw,go-rw ~/.ssh/<key file>`
 + The `~/.ssh/config` file **must** be readable and writable by the user, and **must not** be readable or writable by the user's group or other users.
 In short, its permissions **must** be `-rw-------.`.
-To set, `chmod u+rw,go-rw ~/.ssh/config`
+To set the required permissions, one runs `chmod u+rw,go-rw ~/.ssh/config`
-+ Other files (`known_hosts`, `authorized_keys`, etc.) **must** be readable and writable by the user, and **should not** be readable or writable by the user's group or other users.
++ Other files (`known_hosts`, `authorized_keys`, etc.) **must** be readable and writable by the user, **must not** be writable by the user's group or other users, and **should not** be readable by the user's group or other users.
 In short, their permissions **should** be `-rw-------.`.
-To set, `chmod u+rw,go-rw ~/.ssh/<file>`
+To set the recommended permissions, one runs `chmod u+rw,go-rw ~/.ssh/<file>`
 :::

 ### Known Hosts

-`~/.ssh/known_hosts` contains the public SSH keys of servers to which the user has connected in the past.
+`~/.ssh/known_hosts` contains the **public** SSH keys of servers to which the user has connected in the past.
 These are stored to prevent so-called "man-in-the-middle" attacks, where a third party attempts to intercept SSH connection traffic by pretending to be a server to which a user wants to connect, accepting incoming SSH connections from such a user, and then transparently forwarding those connections and their content to the actual server.
-While SSH connections are secure between the two ends of the connection, this setup would allow a third party to see unencrypted data traveling across the connection.
+While SSH connections are secure between the two ends of a connection, this setup would allow a third party to see unencrypted data traveling between the user and the intended remote server because there are now *two* encrypted connections: one between the user and the man-in-the-middle, and one between the man-in-the-middle and the intended remote server.

 When a user connects to a server to which they have connected in the past, the `ssh` program compares that server's public SSH key to the one in the `known_hosts` file.
-If the keys do not match, `ssh` refuses to establish the connection, because it can not prove that the server is the same one to which it connected before, meaning that the server is potentially being impersonated.
+If the keys do not match, `ssh` refuses to establish the connection, because it can not prove that the server is the same one to which it connected before, meaning that the server is potentially being impersonated by a malicious third party.

 In rare circumstances, servers may legitimately change their SSH keys.
-If `ssh` indicates a server key mismatch, the best approach is to directly contact the administrators of that server to confirm that the key was legitimately changed.
-If that is the case, the old key must manually be removed from the `known_hosts` file by opening that file with a text editor such as `vim`, finding the outdated server key (`ssh` will print the number of the line containing the mismatching key), delete it, and then save the edited file.
-Upon running `ssh` again, the program will not find the previous key, and accept the server's new key and add it to the `known_hosts` file.
+If `ssh` indicates a server key mismatch, the secure approach is to directly contact the administrators of that server to confirm that the key was legitimately changed, and, if that is the case, ask to receive a copy of the server's new public SSH key.
+The server's key must then manually be replaced in the `known_hosts` file by opening that file with a text editor such as `vim`, finding the old server key (`ssh` will print the number of the line containing the mismatching key), replacing it with the new key, and then saving the edited file.

 ### SSH Config

-`~/.ssh/config` contains local configuration data for SSH tools, such as the `ssh` program.
+`~/.ssh/config` contains local configuration data for SSH programs like `ssh`.
 The most useful settings in that file are per-server settings that associate account names and potentially SSH key files with server names, to simplify managing different user identities on different servers.
 For example, if a user's `~/.ssh/config` file contains the following text:

 ````
 Host testserver